-- It is advised that clubs and counties maintain as many scheduled activities as practical in the aftermath of any critical incident, including a sudden death/suspected suicide - Should postponements be unavoidable it is recommended that normal routine is restored as soon as possible, including training and match schedules - While motivation and morale may be understandably low among those most closely impacted, training and matches provide a reassuring structure and routine as well as access to trusted support networks during uncertain times.
-Before returning to formal training or competitive matches an informal kick or puck-about can provide an opportunity to release some of the physical and emotional tension and stress brought on by a critical incident, while easing players back onto the field of play
+- It is advised that clubs and counties maintain as many scheduled activities as practical in the aftermath of any critical incident, including a sudden death/suspected suicide. - Should postponements be unavoidable it is recommended that normal routine is restored as soon as possible, including training and match schedules.
+Regular and open communication about returning to training/matches should be maintained with those most closely impacted - including bereaved families. - While motivation and morale may be understandably low among those most closely impacted, training and matches provide a reassuring structure and routine as well as access to trusted support networks during uncertain times. - Before returning to formal training or competitive matches an informal kick or puck-about can provide an opportunity to release some of the physical and emotional tension and stress brought on by a critical incident, while easing players back onto the field of play. - Naturally, individuals should be allowed to return at their own pace.